MarioRefoyo/Sub-SpaCE/README.md

 The generated counterfactuals are stored in `./experiments/results`.
 The metrics, as well as the tables and figures can be reproduced by running `./experiments/evaluation/result_tables_and_visualizations.ipynb`.

-The implementation of Sub-SpaCE can be found in `./methods/SubSpaCE.py`.
+The implementation of Sub-SpaCE can be found in `./methods/SubSpaCECF.py`.
+This class uses auxiliary code that can be found under `./methods/SubSpaCE/`